 Define the role and remit of the staff forum

-Have a clear remit for the employee forum with clear terms of reference understood across the business.
+Have a clear remit for the employee forum with terms of reference that are clearly understood across the business as a whole.

 An effective way of creating terms of reference is to involve the forum members at the stage of defining them.